 Unlike the Executive model, the JBuds Air Sport uses an earhook design.
-It may not be the most in-style look but, like the Beats Powerbeats Pro and JBL Endurance Peak, it effectively keeps the earbuds in place.
+It may not be the most in-style look but, like the Beats Powerbeats Pro, it effectively keeps the earbuds in place.
 Also, the IP66-rated earbuds are remarkably durable.
 I knocked my water bottle over and liquid splashed on to the earbuds.
 This would’ve been anxiety-inducing had it been a pair of untreated earbuds, but the JBuds Air Sport’s functionality was unaffected.

 If you're stranded in the office without a charging cable, fear not: the case features an integrated USB cable.

 The charging case has the shape of an oblong rock and is larger than the Executive.
 It features an integrated USB cable, which can withstand 10,000 bends.
 This is excellent news for the forgetful as you no longer have to worry about carrying a backup charging cable.
 It allows you to charge the case, and thus the earbuds, from anywhere.